2023 Best Value Allied Health Services Undergraduate Certificate Schools in Wisconsin

 The average tuition and fees for an in-state undergraduate at CVTC are $4,642 a year.
 Medical Assisting majors at CVTC take out an average of $12,175 in student loans while working on their Undergraduate Certificate.

-CVTC also made our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list, coming in at #2.
+CVTC did well in our overall quality rankings, too.
+It placed #2 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list.

-WCTC undergraduate students pay an average of $4,571 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at WCTC are $4,571 a year.
 On average, medical assisting graduates from WCTC take out $10,804 in student loans while working on their Undergraduate Certificate.

 FVTC undergraduate students pay an average of $4,826 in in-state tuition and fees each year.
 While working on their Undergraduate Certificate, medical assisting majors at FVTC accumulate an average of around $8,052 in student debt.